-Adding an Auto Append Modifier
+Adding an Auto CPT Modifier

-The Auto Append Modifier Form
+The Auto CPT Modifier Form

 The form has several settings to give you control over how the modifier is appended to the CPT code.
 Here are details of what these various settings mean: